-I always recommend that beginner hikers go with at least one other person and not hike solo.
+I always recommend that beginner hikers go with at least one hiking buddy and not alone.
 The exception to this is if it’s a really easy popular hike where you know there will be a lot of other hikers.

-If you have a friend or partner who’s not interested in hiking check out 6 Creative Ways to Convince Your Partner to Take a Hiking Holiday.
-It’s intended for multi-day hikes but many of the tips also apply to day hikes.
+If you have a friend or partner who’s not interested in hiking, check out 6 Creative Ways to Convince Your Partner to Take a Hiking Holiday.
+It’s intended for multi-day trips, but many of the tips also apply to day hikes.

 Recommended Reading: Average Hiking Speed: Why it’s Important and How to Calculate it